Wolverine971/9takes/src/blog/enneagram/enneagram-types-at-party.md

     "@value": "2023-02-17"
   },
-  "description": "Discover different types of doing, thinking, and feeling at a party.", "headline": "Enneagram Types at a Party: How Each Type Behaves", "image": {
+  "description": "Discover different types of doing, thinking, and feeling at a party.", "headline": "Enneagram types and Party Dynamics: How Each Enneagram Type Behaves", "image": {
     "@type": "ImageObject",
     "height": 900,